Soccer-World-England head to Brazil relying on youngsters and luck

 "But the World Cup is his big chance to show the world what he can do.
 Maybe once or twice in the past he hasn't exploded as maybe he has on our national stage, where we all accept him as being an outstanding player.
 This is his chance.
 This is the world stage."

-Some 64 years ago, England met rank outsiders the United States at the Independiente Stadium, this time being used as a World Cup training venue, and were beaten 1-0.
+Some 64 years ago, on June 29, 1950, England met rank outsiders the United States at the Independiente Stadium, this time being used as a World Cup training venue, and were beaten 1-0.

 Alongside North Korea's win over Italy in 1966 and Senegal's 1-0 win over defending champions France in 2002, it remains one of the World Cup's greatest shocks.